let-userName-Brian/vmware-app/README.md

 showed the applicants, jobs, and start availability.
 I wanted to be able to see a list of all applicants, their skills, experience, jobs applied for, email, and phone number.
-I then wanted to be able to add a new applicant, edit a current applicant, and the dreaded....remove an applicant for the running.
+I then wanted to be able to add a new applicant, edit a current applicant, and the dreaded....remove an applicant from the running.

-I also wanted to be able to see a list of jobs available at the company with all pertinent information but keep it elegant!
+I also wanted to be able to see a list of jobs available at the company with all pertinent information, but keep it elegant!